goehte/yellow-mdform/README.md

 ## Ideas for improvments:
 *Note: No future enhancements planned.*
-Possible ideas for improvements:
- * Develop a CSS for the form elements e.g. to show the Toggle Switch Input as a slider switch we know from smartphones
- * Develop for security related features (CRLF, Rate Limit, ...) in an own Yellow extension
- * Built-in CAPTCHA integration
- * Multi-page forms

  * E-Mail confirmation of form data
  * Encypted file storage option (storage format TBD)
  * File upload support for images: I suggest to use the extension [Yellow Dropzone](https://github.com/GiovanniSalmeri/yellow-dropzone)